top of page

 All early years providers are required to meet certain standards set out in the Early Years Foundation Stage (EYFS).
 One of the requirements is that members of staff use ongoing observations to monitor how your child is developing and use this information to plan a challenging and enjoyable experience in all areas of their learning and development.

-Our method to help with planning and keeping track of progress is using an interactive Nursery software app called FAMLY and is available to all parents to download to their phone, tablet or computer.
+Our method to help with planning and keeping track of progress is using an interactive nursery software app called Famly and is available to all parents to download to their phone, tablet or computer.

 Specific Areas